Eamonn Doherty

 Eamonn Doherty (born 1990/1) is an Irish Gaelic footballer who plays for St Eunan's and the Donegal county team.

 He is a secondary school teacher in Buncrana.

 Playing career

 Club

 Eamonn Doherty started his club's winning senior county finals in 2007, 2009 and 2012 and came on as a substitute in 2008.
 This was all by the age of 24 and national media referred to him as "one of the most decorated players in the north-west".
 He made a second-half substitute appearance in the final as his club won the 2021 Donegal Senior Football Championship.
+While his club won the 2024 Donegal Senior Football Championship, Doherty did not play in the final, but did play in the semi-final.